Never forget to attach an important file again.

 How can I make it strike more?

-While Outlook already highlights Today in the Monthly Calendar, I have to admit; I have trouble seeing it as well.
 This is probably due to the fact that I’m color blind and a lot of color coding in Outlook is done via tinted colors, shades or glares (or whatever you like to call it).

 Differences in highlighting throughout the Outlook versions